nalgeon/sqlean/docs/vsv.md

 rsep=STRING         record separator
 fsep=STRING         field separator
 validatetext=BOOL   validate UTF-8 encoding of text fields affinity=AFFINITY   affinity to apply to each returned value nulls=BOOL          empty fields are returned as NULL
 ```

-Defaults:
+### Defaults

 ```
 filename / data     nothing.
 You must provide one or the other